csilver2/CarND-LaneLines-P1/writeup_template.md

 To obtain two lines  I edited the function drawing_lines with the following Code:
 7.0. creating the values where the variables for (x,y)

+ Note: I used the method recommended from udacity help videos for term one projects.

 7.1.
 Iterating the x/ y values on the slope and center equations.